vincanger/coverlettergpt/README.md

 ## Running it locally

-Make sure you have [Wasp](https://wasp-lang.dev) installed by running `curl -sSL https://get.wasp-lang.dev/installer.sh | sh` in your terminal.
-Then, follow these steps:

 1. Install [Wasp](https://wasp-lang.dev) by running `curl -sSL https://get.wasp-lang.dev/installer.sh | sh` in your terminal.
 2. Create a `.env.server` file in the root of the project
 3. Copy the `env.example` file contents to `.env.server` and fill in your API keys